- Our Farm

 - Our season is 36 weeks long and goes from mid-March to the week before Thanksgiving.
 We love it when people sign up in advance for the whole year, but we understand that it is easier for many people to budget it over the year.
 If you are making a one-time payment, we do ask that you pay for a minimum of 9 weeks at a time.
 This keeps our administrative costs down and helps us to plant the right amount for the number of members we expect to have.

 - You may sign up at any time during the year.
-Please note that your 4 or 9 week automatic payment may extend past the end of the season (November 14/15).
-After the final box of the season, the next regular season delivery will be March 20/21, 2013 and your subscription will simply continue then.
+Please note that your 4 or 9 week automatic payment may extend past the end of the season in November.
+If you still have credit after November, your subscription will be extended into the biweekly winter session.

 - Due to the mild winters here in California we can keep growing through the winter.
 However, shorter days and cooler temperatures make things grow more slowly and winter rains can make harvesting more challenging.
-We therefore cut down to every other week deliveries through the winter to a limited number of pick-up sites.
+We therefore cut down to every other week deliveries through the winter.

 - There are now three ways to make payments: electronic check (bank to bank transfer) or credit card online, or check in the mail.
 (E-check is our preferred method for you to pay.
 The fees we pay for this are much lower than those for credit card payment.)